-Sirloin Steak with Sweet Potato Baked Egg, Balsamic Glaze & Asparagus
+Sirloin Steak with Sweet Potato Baked Egg, Balsamic Glaze and Asparagus

 We’ve paired a succulent sirloin steak with a shaved asparagus and peppery rocket salad, drizzled with a balsamic glaze and an egg baked in a sweet potato.
 Sweet potatoes are slow-release carbohydrates that will leave you feeling not only fuller but also energised for longer.
 We boil the sweet potato first to speed up its cooking time.